 Gamma - For almost all still imaging work, this should be 2.2.
 In the video space, different gammas are often used, such as 2.4.
 Set as appropriate.

-Black Point - Generally we advise setting absolute zero here, which means use the full native contrast ration of the panel.
-Using relative here should in theory result in a more neutral black and one more suitable to print soft proofing, but the black will not be as deep as is possible.
+Black Point - Generally we advise setting relative here, but it depends on whether you want the depeest possible black, or the most accurate black.
+Absolute here means use the full native contrast ration of the panel and set the black to the lowest possible point.
+Using Relative here should in theory result in a more neutral black (technically the monitor will maintain the gamma curve all the way to the black point) - and one more suitable to print soft proofing, but the black will not be as deep as is possible.

 (This is one area this software could be improved both in terms of options and language - it would be nice to be able to set a specific black level/contrast ratio here to enable better hardware simulation of print contrast conditions).